kshaffer/musicianship/sonataRecap.md

 Recomposition
 -------------

-The simplest exposition–recapitulation relationship occurs in a sonata with a I:HC MC in the exposition followed immediately by S in the dominant.
-In such a sonata, the composer can simply repeat P–TR verbatim in the recapitulation, and then repeat S–C verbatim, but transposed down a fifth.
-(Think a minuet that uses a modulating Prinner in the exposition and replaces it with a regular Prinner in the recapitulation.)
-In such a sonata, there is no recomposition.
-Every bar in the recapitulation directly corresponds to a bar in the exposition, at pitch or tranposed by fifth.

-### Correspondence, referential, and altered passages

-In most sonatas, however, some music from the exposition is recomposed in the recapitulation, often to “undo” the modulation that happened on the way to a V:HC MC.
+In most sonatas, as the thematic cycle of the exposition is repeated in the recapitulation, some music from the exposition is recomposed in the recapitulation, often to “undo” the modulation that happened on the way to a V:HC MC.
 In such cases, we use the term *correspondence bars* (or *correspondence measures*) to refer to the passages that are the same (or the same transposed) in the exposition and the recapitulation. *Referential bars* make clear reference to specific bars in the exposition, but the material is changed in some non-trivial way. *Alterations* are passages in the recapitulation that have no clear reference or correspondence to passages in the exposition.

-Such passages tend to happen in the following order in the recapitulation: correspondence bars (P and perhaps the beginning of TR or TR ⇒ FS), followed by alterations or referential bars (primarily in TR or TR ⇒ FS), and followed by correspondence bars (S and C, and sometimes the material immediately preceding the MC).
+Correspondence, reference, and altered material tends to happen in the following order in the recapitulation:

+- correspondence bars (P and perhaps the beginning of TR or TR ⇒ FS)
+- alterations or referential bars (primarily in TR or TR ⇒ FS)
+- correspondence bars (S and C, and sometimes the material immediately preceding the MC, transposed to the home key)

 ### Crux